Andrey-Suvorov/test-sitemap/README.md

         /**
          * to use feature your model have to use trait Sitemap
-         * or release method getUrls where you return array with prepared URL's for siteMap */
+         * or release method getUrls where you return array with prepared URL's for siteMap
+         * and add class to this array as in the example below */
         'dynamic_url_classes' => [
+            \App\Models\Pages::class
         ],

         // Route names for siteMap